 Unfortunately, Peeping Tom didn’t quite launch Böhm’s international career as much as it threatened to kill it altogether.
 The movie caused a scandal in Britain, which made Hildergard Knef’s run-in with the church in 1951 pale in comparison.
 Böhm remembered that after the premier, no-one would shake his hand.
 British critics raced to see who could give Peeping Tom its most scathing review.
 One reviewer noted that the best thing to do with the film was to “flush it down the sewer”.
 Another noted that it was “more nauseating and depressing than the leper colonies of East Pakistan, the back streets of Bombay, and the gutters of Calcutta”.
 Over the years, Peeping Tom has been re-evaluated, and is now generally seen as one of the greatest horror movies ever made, and a progenitor of the slasher genre.
 Böhm did get noticed in Hollywood for his work, though, although perhaps rather his work on Sissi than in Peeping Tom.
 He was cast as a German officer in Vincente Minnelli’s The Four Horsemen of the Apocalypse (1962), as Jakob Grimm in George Pal’s The Wonderful World of the Brothers Grimm (1962), as one of the leading rich men in Come Fly With Me (1963) and as part of the main cast in the action thriller The Venetian Affair (1966).
 He also worked as a voice actor for Disney and in TV both in the US and Germany.
 In 1983 he retired from acting to work exclusively on his Ethiopian charity organisation Menschen für Menschen (People for People), which has since raised close for rural development projects and deslumification in Ethiopia, focusing on clean water, infrastructure, education, agroecology and healthcare.
 Böhm received numerous accolades for his humanitarian work, far more so than for his acting, and was made an honorary citizen of Ethiopia.
 He passed away in 2014.

 Composer Werner Heymann had behind him a very successful career scoring films for Hollywood.
 He was nominated for Oscars four times, the first time, believe it or not, for his score for the slurpasaur epic One Million B.C.
 (1940).
-His music has been widely used as stock in movies, and can be heard, for example, in the Ray Harryhausen SF movies It Came From Beneath the Sea (1955) and 20 Million Miles to Earth (1957).
+His music has been widely used as stock in movies, and can be heard, for example, in the Ray Harryhausen SF movies It Came From Beneath the Sea (1955, review) and 20 Million Miles to Earth (1957).
 Before his Hollywood career he worked in Berlin as a classical composer and writing songs for cabarets, and was at one point musical director for the legendary Max Reinhardt.
 In the twenties and early thirties he served as the head of he musical department at Ufa, scoring films for the likes of Fritz Lang and F.W.
 Murnau, and for popular operettas.
 Many of his songs can still be heard in modern films, for example in Lasse Hallström’s Chocolat (2000), Hayao Miyazaki’s The Wind Rises (2013) and in Luca Guadagnino’s remake of Suspiria (2018).

 The film also features the wonderful Trude Hesterberg as Princess Wolkowska.
 Hesterberg was a stage and cabaret legend, dancer, actress and opera singer, who’d been performing on the Berlin stage since 1911.
 In the early twenties she founded her own company, Wilde Bühne, a poltical-literary cabaret in which a young Bertolt Brecht also performed.
 It was considered one of the most important stages for the development of the famous Berlin cabaret art.
 The music for Wilde Bühne was, incidentally, composed by Werner Heymann.
 She founded another group in 1933, but it was soon banned by the Nazis, despite the fact that she immediately hung a picture of Adolf Hitler on the wall.
 While she was a pacifist and probably had socialist leanings, she — allegedly — became a member of the Nazi party and the infamous Militant League for German Culture.
 However, at the post-war trials she was acquitted, as she explained that as a half-Jewish artist with well-known links to the German left, joinin the NSDAP was not only a means of securing her possibility to work in Germany, but a survival strategy.
 Hesterberg made her fgilm debut as early as 1912.
 And while she was never a bona fide leading lady, she appeared in over 100 films over the years.
 In the twenties and thirties she had an affair with socialist author Heinrich Mann, writer of the novel Professor Unrat, on which Josef von Sternberg based his famous 1930 film Blue Angel.
 Hesterberg was one of the actresses considered for the female lead opposite Emil Jannings, but Sternberg, of course, ultimately chose the then relatively unknown actress Marlene Dietrich.